How to become a substitute teacher in Florida.

 Reading Time: 3 minutes

-While some school districts may have additional requirements beyond what the state requires, below is a general guideline for what is required to substitute teach in Florida.
+Keep in mind that some school districts may have additional requirements beyond what the state requires.

 Minimum Florida state requirements, at a glance*: